cornelRaiu/search-analytics/readme.txt

 * Bugfix: Date filters not working if the browser is set in a language different from English
 * Feature: Add setting: "Show results dates as UTC", default: true
 * Feature: Make dates in the results list show as UTC by default.
 * Feature: Add 6 more filters and 2 actions for developers to be able to extend the plugin.
-An overview post will be published here: [WP Search Analytics: Filters Reference](https://www.cornelraiu.com/search-analytics-filters-reference/)
+An overview post will be published here: [Search Analytics for WP: Filters Reference](https://www.cornelraiu.com/search-analytics-filters-reference/)
 * Optimization: Security improvements and general code optimization
 * Optimization: Updates to the settings page
 * Deprecations: Deprecated the `mwt_wp_date_format_to_js_datepicker_format()` helper function

 = 1.4.3 =
 * Bugfix: Make sure that shortcode **mwtsa_display_latest_searches** displays unique terms
 * Feature: Add more parameters to some filters.
-An overview post will be published here: [WP Search Analytics: Filters Reference](https://www.cornelraiu.com/search-analytics-filters-reference/)
+An overview post will be published here: [Search Analytics for WP: Filters Reference](https://www.cornelraiu.com/search-analytics-filters-reference/)

 = 1.4.2 Hotfix =
 * Bugfix: fix default filters in the results view

 = 1.4.1 =
 * Feature: Add shortcode **mwtsa_display_latest_searches** for displaying the latest searches on the frontend of the website
 * Feature: Add 3 more filters for developers to be able to extend the plugin.
-An overview post will be published here: [WP Search Analytics: Filters Reference](https://www.cornelraiu.com/search-analytics-filters-reference/)
+An overview post will be published here: [Search Analytics for WP: Filters Reference](https://www.cornelraiu.com/search-analytics-filters-reference/)
 * Optimization: Security improvements and general code optimization
 * Others: Add link to the complete changelog

 = 1.4.0 =
 * Feature: Add REST API search support
 * Feature: Add 9 filters for developers to be able to extend the plugin.
-An overview post will be published here: [WP Search Analytics: Filters Reference](https://www.cornelraiu.com/search-analytics-filters-reference/)
+An overview post will be published here: [Search Analytics for WP: Filters Reference](https://www.cornelraiu.com/search-analytics-filters-reference/)
 * Optimization: Add the search term to the **mwtsa_extra_exclude_conditions** filter
 * Optimization: Check for minimum PHP and WP versions when activating the plugin
 * Optimization: **Compatibility with WP versions up to 6.0.1**